 Alternatively you may launch this applet using Java WebStart.
-Minumum requirements: Java 1.5.
+Minimum requirements: Java 1.6.
 Tested with Firefox and Safari.
+Source code for the underlying library is available at finmath.net.

 This tools illustrated Bermudan option pricing using Monte Carlo simulation.